-Synthetic cannabinoids are a member of the new psychoactive substances (NPS) group of drugs.
-They are unregulated psychoactive drugs with the goal of emulating the effects of illegal drugs.
+Synthetic cannabinoids are a member of the new psychoactive substances group of drugs.
+Due to being a newly popular drug, they are not well regulated even though they emulate the effects of illegal drugs.

 - Black Mamba

 - Mary Mack

 - Solar flare

 Spice continues to evolve and new chemicals are added and tinkered with to produce new variations of the drug.
 The Office of the National Drug Control Policy reported that 51 new synthetic cannabinoids were recognized in 2012, and in the last six years even more have been introduced.

 Spice includes many ingredients, some natural and some scientifically produced.
 The natural ingredient is dried and shredded plants or herbs, but nothing else is.
 The synthetic chemical pairs with the natural plant to create the cannabinoid drug.
 One of the significant challenges with Spice/K2 is that there is not one compound mixture that is K2, Spice or any of its other various names.
 Since there are so many variations and formulas, identifying the drug is challenging and can be equally difficult to properly treat for addiction.
 Spice is highly variable and people might not know exactly what they are taking, making it potentially dangerous or deadly.

 Spice/K2 addiction forms when people misuse the drug over a long period of time and increase dosage and frequency.
 Since the drug is similar to marijuana — and has the nicknames of “fake weed” and “synthetic weed” — some of the effects are comparable and people take the drug to achieve the same high associated to all-natural cannabis.